udip-patel/4TB3-Project-MatrixOps-ANTLR-Java/README.txt

     This will add a file called "Mat.jar" to the base folder.
 Building process is then complete.

 To use the System after it is built:
-    The parser expects an input text file which contains all the instructions to execute. instructions for the accepted language (called MAT) are broken down into three major categories, matrix declarations, operation statements, and output statements.
+    The parser expects an input text file which contains all the instructions to execute. instructions for the accepted language (MAT) are broken down into three major categories, matrix declarations, operation statements, and output statements.
 A file called "sampleInput.txt" is included in the base folder, and contains a template of what a valid input file looks like.
 A full formal definition of the language is also included below.

-    To run the program, simply put the desired input file in the base project folder, just like "sampleInput.txt", and run the command: java -jar Mat.jar < yourInputFile.txt
+    To run the program, simply put the desired input file in the base project folder then and run the command:
+        java -jar Mat.jar < yourInputFile.txt

     where yourInputFile is the name of the desired input file.